chinimuruhi/infzoom-for-special-k/README.md

 ### 6 : ASIO + fullscreen borderless (60Hz only) with zoom

 Same as #5, but with ASIO audio.

+### 7 : WASAPI + zoom (required Special K)
+Launch the game with WASAPI.
+It also runs infzoom.exe which is same as #5.

+Use [Special K](https://github.com/SpecialKO) to launch the game in a borderless window at 120FPS.

+Please disable Special K before starting Infinitas.
+After a splash screen is displayed, please enable special K and set to 120FPS and borderless window.
+After the setting is changed, infzoom will be available.

+### 8 : ASIO + zoom (required Special K)

+Same as #7, but with ASIO audio.

 ## Troubleshooting